atosichowdhury04-create/atosichowdhury04-create/README.md

 -->
 # Hi, I'm Atosi Chowdhury 👋

-I'm a Computer Science student at **The City College of New York (CCNY)** with a strong interest in **Artificial Intelligence, Machine Learning, and Software Engineering**.
+I'm a Computer Science student at The City College of New York (CCNY) with a strong interest in Artificial Intelligence, Machine Learning, and Software Engineering.

 I'm currently building my skills through coursework, hands-on projects, and AI applications while expanding my knowledge of Python, machine learning, and software development.